Maryland Bankruptcy Exemptions

 In Maryland, you can keep certain property even if you file for bankruptcy.
 This property is called "exempt".
+Below is a list of common exemptions, but you should refer to the law for a complete list of exemptions.

 This exemption protects your work clothing (such as uniforms), books, tools, instruments or appliances used in your work.
 It does not include work-related items that you sell or trade.
 It does not protect a motor vehicle used for your work.